-Audit Committee Oversight Body
+Audit Committee (Oversight Body)

-The Audit Committee is responsible for, among other things, oversight of reviews conducted by the Internal Audit Function that are designed to provide management and the Audit Committee with assurance regarding the Company's risk management processes and internal control systems.
+The Audit Committee is responsible inter alia for oversight of reviews conducted by the Internal Audit Function that are designed to provide management and the Audit Committee with assurance regarding the Company's risk management processes and internal control systems.

-Management Committees / Body

-Management Committee / Body
+Management Committees (Management Committee / Body)

 The Underwriting Committee is responsible for, among other things, oversight of the Company's underwriting processes, procedures and controls, approval of any amendments to underwriting policy and guidelines, and monitoring of the Company's risk exposures.
 The Operations Committee is responsible for, among other things, oversight of the day-to-day operations of the Company (e.g., claims handling, human resources, facilities), including the assessment and monitoring of operational risk.
+The Reserve Committee is mainly responsible for the review and approval of the Management Best Estimate ('MBE') reserves for the Company.
+The Product Oversight Group reports to the R&CC and is responsible for reviewing and managing conduct risk matters on a day-to-day basis on behalf of the R&CC.